-Section 1 (Line of Junction Notice) of the Act deals with extensions going beyond the footprint of the original property.
-This has a statutory notice period of 1 month.
+Section 1 (Line of Junction Notice) of the Act deals with extensions going beyond the footprint of the original property; this has a statutory notice period of 1 month.

 When establishing which notices to serve, it becomes complex.
 Just from the above, you can see how complex this can be.
-It is imperative to get the right information.
+It is imperative to get the correct information.
 The Party Wall Surveyor Surrey Team can explain all of this to you.

-Please click the link below if you would like more information on the Party Wall etc. Act 1996.
-This is a short booklet from the government to help you understand the process.
+Please click the link below if you would like more information on the Party Wall etc. Act 1996; this is a short booklet from the government to help you understand the process.

 What Other Problems are Encountered?

 Do you live on a small street?
 If so, parking and traffic could be a problem.
-Lorries/tow trucks etc would need to dispose of the soil.
+Lorries/tow trucks etc. would need to dispose of the soil.
 There could be issues with Intolerable noise pollution.
 Increased dirt and dust is guaranteed.
-Even if the companies carrying out the works are considerate, issues can still arise.
+Even if the companies carrying out the works are considerate, problems can still arise.
 Most engineers work at weekends.
 Skips might be regularly dropped off and picked up.

 We can provide you all the information you need for this matter and all other matters regarding the Party Wall etc. Act 1996.
-It is very important that you get a Party wall Surveyors help with notices and understanding of these matters.
+It is very important that you get a Party wall Surveyors to help with notices and understanding of these matters.

 Don’t worry if this seems overwhelming.
 Help is at hand in various forms.

 For more information relating to the Party Wall etc. Act 1996, please click here.